revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-To set the class to be inherited, it needs to be declared as public.
-The method needs to be sealed to prevent any overrides.
+To set the class to be inherited, it needs to be declared as public.The method needs to be sealed to prevent any overrides.

 </blockquote>

 </details>
 ---

-38. How can a class be set to be inherited without overriding the method in C#?
+38.How can a class be set to be inherited without overriding the method in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)